 Sustainable Places to Spot Orangutans in the Wild

-Do note though that spotting an Orangutan in these sustainable places is not guaranteed, as wild Orangutans are by nature very shy animals.
+So where is a sustainable place to see Orangutans in Borneo?
+Here are some places where you get the chance to spot them in the wild (or semi-wild).
+Where we have listed reserves below, these are reserves where sightings are not guaranteed.
+Wild Orangutans are by nature very shy animals.
 Though they are curious about human travellers, they tend to hide themselves high up in the trees while observing us.